Find Assisted Living in 4 Question Rd, Assisted Living: Four Questions To Ask - Certified Senior Care Advisors

 During my research I answered four key questions.
 Answering these questions may help you.

-1. How much health support is available?
+- How much health support is available?
 The housing manager of one facility made it sound as if there was sufficient support.
 But the director of nursing said I would have to hire home healthcare for my husband.
 These costs are in addition to rent, parking and storage fees.
 While the facility is adding a new wing for a continuum of care, it wont be ready for a year, too late for us.

-2. Can the assisted living facility meet your needs?
+- Can the assisted living facility meet your needs?
 The facilities I contacted were afraid of wound care.
 A hospital social worker offered to deliver a wound care vacuum to one facility and train the nursing staff in how to use it, but the facility rejected the offer.
 Next week he is being transferred from the hospital to a nursing home that will care for his wound and continue physical therapy.

-The demand for assisted living is increasing, so start early.
+- What happens if you run short of funds?
+The assisted living facility may have financial assistance programs to help residents.
+A facility owned by a church group may allow you stay if your funds are exhausted.
+It's best to ask about finances now, rather than later.The demand for assisted living is increasing, so start early.
 Do your homework and create a separate file for each facility.
 Your church, social services, and the public health department may aid you with your search.
 Visit the facilities and talk to some of the people who live there.
-Compare the information carefully and choose the best place for you – your new home (learn about involuntary discharge from a facility).
+Compare the information carefully and choose the best place for you your new home (learn about involuntary discharge from a facility).

 Copyright 2014 by Harriet Hodgson

 - Article by Harriet Hodgson exclusively for Assisted Living Directory